NekomimiOwO/AinoCompanion/README.md

 ### Multiplayer

-Multiplayer should already work for now...at least for what I tested with my friend, which I'm grateful for spending hours with me compiling, opening the game, testing, failing, fixing, compiling, opening, etc. <3
+Multiplayer should already work for now...at least for what I tested with my friend (Woolfy), which I'm grateful for spending hours with me compiling, opening the game, testing, failing, fixing, compiling, opening, etc. <3

 For a consistent multiplayer experience, every player in the lobby should use: